pigstake/my-11ty-folio/posts/teachers-pay-teachers-licenses.md

 ---
-title: School administrators managing content licenses
+title: Scaling a B2B education content marketplace
 description: This is a post on My Blog about win-win survival strategies.
 date: 2020-08-30
 year: 2020